jrean/laravel-user-verification/README.md

 ### Exception

-If the table representing the user is not updated and then a user instance is given to the package a `ModelNotCompliantException` will be thrown.
+If the table representing the user is not updated and a user instance is given to the package without implement the authenticatable interface `Illuminate\Contracts\Auth\Authenticatable` a `ModelNotCompliantException` will be thrown.

 ## E-mail

 This package offers to send an e-mail with a link containing the verification token.

-Please refer to the Laravel documentation for the proper e-mail component configuration.
+Please refer to the Laravel [documentation](https://laravel.com/docs/) for the proper e-mail component configuration.

 ### E-mail View

-The user will receive an e-mail with a link leading to the 'getVerificationi()' method (endpoint).
-You will need to create a view for this e-mail at `resources/views/emails/user-verification.blade.php`.
+The user will receive an e-mail with a link leading to the `getVerification()` method (endpoint).
+Create a view for this e-mail at `resources/views/emails/user-verification.blade.php`.
 The view will receive the `$user` variable which contains the user details such as the verification token.
 Here is a sample e-mail view content to get you started with: